Patater/manual-git/manuscript/game_mechanics.md

 accelerate, we simply increase our velocity by a certain increment, that being the thrust capability of the ship, in the angle we are headed.
 Here is where some simple trigonometry comes into play.
-Since our velocity is stored as a two dimensional vecotr (x and y component), we have to shadow our thrust vector onto each direction.
+Since our velocity is stored as a two dimensional vector (x and y component), we have to shadow our thrust vector onto each direction.
 We do this we multiply the thrust by sin(angle) for our x component, and by -cos(angle) for the y direction.
 Next, after we have computed the increment for both x and y, we add them onto our current velocity, making